binary-com/daily-report/_posts/en/2017-06-16-Pound-Rallies-on-Inflation-Spike.md

 ---
 ## Morning Report: 07.00 London

-This morning, the British pound remains strong after yesterday's revalation that the Bank of England had closer than expected to raising interest rates.
+This morning, the British pound remains strong after yesterday's revelation that the Bank of England had closer than expected to raising interest rates.
 A feared inflation spike is thought to be behind this move, helping the EUR/GBP to trade lower and the GBP/JPY to push higher.

 Meanwhile, the USD/JPY continues to trade higher as the dollar takes control following better than expected manufacturing data.